xebialabs/blueprint-cli/docs/xl-up.md

 | Total: K8S-foundation | 6.2Gi  | 1.9 |  7   |
 | Total: All            | 22.2Gi | 9.9 |  11  |

 \* **Fluentd** is a DaemonSet.
-Thus PODs count depends on your k8s cluster setup.
-For example: you will have 4 Fluentd pods if you have 4 scheduling nodes in k8s cluster.
+Thus the Pod count depends on your k8s cluster setup.
+For example, you will have 4 Fluentd Pods if you have 4 scheduling nodes in k8s cluster.

 ## Run xl up for public repo